Flexibility Exercises Benefits for Seniors are as important as having Protein, Strengthening, Endurance & Balance.

 Why are flexibility exercises so important?

-Flexibility exercises are important for many reasons.
-They can help you improve your range of motion, so your joints can move more freely.
+Flexibility exercises are essential for many reasons.
+They can help you improve your range of motion so your joints can move more freely.
 They can also help you prevent injuries, reduce muscle tension and soreness, improve your posture and balance, and enhance your physical and mental relaxation.
 Stretching your muscles and joints regularly can also improve your performance in physical activities and enable your muscles to work more effectively.

-What is flexibility and why is it important?
+What is flexibility, and why is it important?

-Flexibility is the ability to bend or be changed easily without breaking.
+Flexibility is the ability to bend or be changed quickly without breaking.
 It can also refer to the ability of a joint or a group of joints and muscles to move through an unrestricted and pain-free range of motion.
 Flexibility is important because it can improve your performance in physical activities, reduce your risk of injury, relieve muscle tension and soreness, enhance your posture and balance, increase your physical and mental relaxation, and allow greater freedom of movement and adaptability to change.

 What are the 7 benefits to flexibility?